bikenewby/Test_STM32F411CEU6_SSD1306_BNO085INT_SBUS_FreeRTOS/README.md

 - **Watchdog Timeout:** ~5 seconds (adjustable in `MX_IWDG_Init`)
 - **Encoder Polling:** 50 Hz (`osDelay(20)` in EncoderTask)
 - **Display Update:** 5 Hz (`osDelay(200)` in DisplayTask)

 ---

+## EEPROM Usage and Recovery

+The firmware uses EEPROM emulation (via the I-CUBE-EE library) to **save key data for recovery**, including:
+- **Heading lock value:** The last locked heading is saved so it can be restored after a power cycle or SBUS signal loss.
+- **Other persistent settings:** Any additional configuration or calibration data can be stored for robust operation.

+This ensures the robot can recover its heading lock and other critical parameters after resets, power loss, or communication failures.

+---